 When I see lists like these I often just see suggestions for places women should travel to solo based on only one thing: safety.
 While crime stats are worth noting, they’re not the defining factor for a great place for women to travel alone.
 The best destinations aren’t just the popular and well-trodden ones, either.
 Some of the best places to travel to by yourself might be in the places you least expected, or didn’t even know existed yet.

-The best places will be where locals are particularly friendly and welcoming, or it’s social due to a shared interest like surfing or diving, and even though it might be off the beaten path a bit, it’s not so remote that you’ll be the only one there.
+The best destinations for solo female travelers will be where locals are particularly friendly and welcoming, or it’s social due to a shared interest like surfing or diving, and even though it might be off the beaten path a bit, it’s not so remote that you’ll be the only one there.
 It still has that special charm that makes it feel authentic and inviting.